-At closing arguments, Ghislaine Maxwell portrayed as both abuser and wrongly targeted victim
+Jury begins deliberating in Ghislaine Maxwell’s sex-trafficking case

+Prosecutors argued at the close of the trial that Maxwell was intimately involved in the recruitment of underage girls to be sexually abused by Epstein, a multimillionaire financier who died by suicide in 2019 while awaiting his own sex-trafficking trial.

+As Epstein’s longtime partner and “right hand,” prosecutors alleged, Maxwell deliberately sought out “young girls from struggling families” from the mid-1990s through the early 2000s and dazzled them with gifts, attention and praise.

-In a two-hour closing argument, Assistant U.S. Attorney Alison Moe argued that the girls then became “trapped” in uncomfortable and terrifying sexual encounters, in which they were paid to touch Epstein and be touched by him during sexualized massages that he demanded,.
+In a two-hour closing statement, Assistant U.S. Attorney Alison Moe said the girls then became “trapped” in uncomfortable and terrifying sexual encounters, in which they were paid to touch Epstein and be touched by him during sexualized massages he demanded.

 “Maxwell was a sophisticated predator who knew exactly what she was doing,” Moe said.
 “She caused deep and lasting harm to young girls.”

-Closing arguments from the defense were still underway Monday afternoon.
+Moe also argued that Maxwell was handsomely paid for her willingness to commit crimes for Epstein.
+In several installments beginning in 1999, he wired more than $30 million to her accounts, according to financial records that were admitted as evidence.

 Defense attorney Laura Menninger painted a drastically different version of events for the jury, saying that the memories of the women who accused Maxwell of wrongdoing were molded by decades of outside influence and a memory-science theory known as “post-event suggestion.”

 “The stories relied on by the government are the product of erroneous memories, manipulation and money,” Menninger argued.